rosszurowski/terra/README.md

 # Terra

-A server bootstrapping package for personal use.
+A server bootstrapping package that tries to strike a balance between personal and generalized use.

 Makes use of [tj/stack](https://github.com/tj/stack) for provisioning.